| |

 that does not belong anywhere near the top spot.
 Even so, Enter The Chapel

-can be seen as a working man's thrash metal that deserves to exist in the
+can be seen as a working man's thrash metal title that deserves to exist in the

 scene.